-Here are the Good Mental Health Coop team with the wooden bowl representing the Cris Jezard Award for excellence and innovation in social enterprise 2014 – 15.
+Here are members of the Good Mental Health Coop with the wooden bowl representing the Cris Jezard Award for excellence and innovation in social enterprise 2014 – 15.

 About the team